Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Major Airports

-• ICT — Wichita Dwight D. Eisenhower National Airport
+• ICT — Wichita Eisenhower National Airport (Class C)

-• MCI — Kansas City International Airport (serves Kansas City area, extends into Kansas airspace)
+• MCI — Kansas City International (Missouri side, Class B/C airspace shelf extends into Kansas suburbs)

 TFR Notice